Speaker

 Description

-In the SOLEIL II upgrade project, combined-function sextupoles are equipped with additional windings to provide dipole and skew quadrupole corrections.
-Magnetic saturation, hysteresis, together with cross-talk between the correction channels, make accurate modeling and trimming of such magnets particularly challenging.
-A hybrid approach has been developed to describe the nonlinear behavior of the sextupole-corrector magnets.
-Based on 3D magnetic simulations, a neural network model was trained to reproduce the saturation and cross-talk effects among the magnet channels.
-To account for the hysteresis behavior, a Preisach model was also integrated into the framework.
-The combined model was validated on a prototype magnet, providing preliminary confirmation of the model’s reliability and the feasibility of applying these magnets in the SOLEIL II storage ring.
+In the SOLEIL II project, the sextupoles are equipped with additional windings to provide normal and skew dipole corrections.
+Accurate modeling and trimming of these combined-function sextupole magnets are particularly challenging due to magnetic saturation, hysteresis, and internal cross-talk between their channels.
+Based on 3D magnetic simulations, polynomial models, interpolation models, and neural network models were developed to reproduce the saturation and cross-talk effects.
+These nonlinear models were validated on the first prototype magnet, providing preliminary confirmation of both their reliability and the feasibility of implementing sextupole-corrector magnets in the SOLEIL II storage ring.

 | In which format do you inted to submit your paper? | LaTeX |